 No one likes parking tickets — and we don’t like to write them — so follow these rules and you’ll never see that little slip of paper flapping under your windshield wiper.

-There’s no fee for parking permits, but you must register your vehicle with the student affairs office within five school days after classes begin.
-Just provide your license number, make, model and color of your vehicle and you will receive a free parking decal, which must be placed in the lower right hand corner of the front windshield.
-Temporary parking permits are also available if you are driving a rental/loaner vehicle.
+There’s no fee for parking permits, but you must register your vehicle with the Student Affairs Office (Roncalli Center Room # 210A) within five school days after classes begin.
+Just provide your license number, make, model, and color of your vehicle and you will receive a free parking decal, which should be placed in the lower right-hand corner of the back window.

 Report all accidents or disabled vehicles to the Department of Facilities Services along with local law enforcement.
 College vehicles will not be used to jump-start disabled vehicles, but a portable jumper cable unit is available.
 Facilities Services will not assist in lock picking on vehicles that have had the keys locked inside.
 You are responsible for all locksmith fees.
 If you are parked in a restricted area and your car is locked or unable to start, please contact security to avoid receiving a parking violation.